Washington · August 2018

 Directions

 The trailhead to Lake Ann is located on the Mt.
 Baker Highway, 1 mile before reaching the Artist Point parking area.
-There is a small parking area on the side of the road next to the Lake Ann trailhead.

 More Stories